 - Section 1 Quasi-Judicial Hearings.
 Any decision of the board that is limited to making a determination on whether a specific application meets existing regulations or requirements, as opposed to making a decision regarding general policy or law, shall be conducted as a quasi-judicial hearing.
 The board Secretary or the City Attorney's Office shall advise the board regarding any decisions before the board that do not follow this general rule or where it is unclear whether a decision is legislative or quasi-judicial.
-The - review of Certificates of Appropriateness, ad valorem tax exemptions, and nominations to the Local Register of Historic Places are examples of quasi-judicial decisions. - Affected Parties.
-The following persons may participate as an affected party in a quasi-judicial hearing: 1) the applicant, 2) city staff, and 3) other affected parties.
+The review of development plans, special use permits, and most rezonings are examples of quasi-judicial decisions. - Section 2 Affected Parties.
+The following persons may participate as an affected party in a quasijudicial hearing: 1) the applicant, 2) city staff, and 3) other affected parties.
 Other affected parties may include persons who are either: 1) entitled to mailed notice of the petition before the board in accordance with the Land Development Code, or 2) have applied for such status no less than seven days prior to the hearing and have been determined by the board to be an affected party because the person may, depending on the result of the quasi-judicial hearing, suffer an injury distinct in kind and degree from that shared by the general public.
 Although the general public may not participate as an affected party, quasi-judicial hearings shall provide an opportunity for public comment. - Section 3 Selection of Informal or Formal Quasi-Judicial Hearing.
 A formal hearing is administered with certain formalities, whereas an informal hearing is conducted with an abbreviated process.
 The board shall administer all quasi-judicial hearings as informal hearings unless a formal hearing is requested by an affected party by submitting a city-approved form no less than seven days prior to the date of the hearing.
 Regardless of whether a hearing is administered as informal or formal, the board's decision-making criteria and the legal effect of any decision are the same. - Section 4 Formal Quasi-Judicial Hearing Procedure.
 The board shall conduct formal quasi-judicial hearings according to the following procedure. - A. Order of Presentation; Time Limits.
 The order of presentation and corresponding time limits shall be as follows.
 The board may extend the time limits set forth herein upon request of an affected party, with consideration given by the board to assure all affected parties have a full and fair opportunity to participate without undue repetition and delay.

 Order Max Time (minutes)

+1) Introduction 3

-- 1) Introduction - 2) Affected party determination
+2) Affected party determination

 3) Disclosure of ex-parte communications

 4) Swearing in of affected parties and witnesses

-5) Staff presentation 10 6) Applicant presentation 20
+5) Staff presentation 10

+6) Applicant presentation 20

-7) Affected party for approval 10 (per person) 8) Affected party against approval 10 (per person)
+7) Affected party for approval 10 (per person)

+8) Affected party against approval 10 (per person)

-9) Staff rebuttal510) Applicant rebuttal5
+9) Staff rebuttal 5

+10) Applicant rebuttal 5

 11) Public comment 3-5 (per person)

 12) Deliberation and vote of the board